 Other ___________________

+Our organization is in a key transition phase, from a voluntary organization (no sustainable on-going funding), to one requiring on-going operational funding and on-going staff support.
+What skills can you contribute to assist the Board during this transition?

+Also key to this phase of development is clearly outlining our policies and procedures.
+Describe your experiences in the development of Policy and Procedures for non-profit organizations for non-profit organizations.

 As a national organization, bilingualism is very important to us.
 It is an asset to have board members who can communicate in both official languages.

 Spoken French: Fluent Close to fluent Good Basic Not at all

 Written French: Fluent Close to fluent Good Basic Not at all

-Our organization is in a key transition phase, from a voluntary organization (no sustainable on-going funding), to one requiring on-going operational funding and on-going staff support.
-What skills can you contribute to assist the Board during this transition?

-Describe your experiences in the development of Policy and Procedures for non-profit organizations

-.

 Is there anything else you would like to share with us?

+Confirmation of interest and agreement to be contacted I confirm that I am interested in being considered for the CNPEA Board of Directors I agree that the CNPEA Nominations Committee may contact me for additional information